nickjbrowning/cscs-docs/docs/services/firecrest.md

 Starting early 2025, CSCS has introduced a new version of the API: [FirecREST version 2](https://eth-cscs.github.io/firecrest-v2).

-Version 2 is faster, easier to use, and more efficient in resource management than its predecesor, therefore, if you are new to FirecREST start directly using **version 2** (if available for your platform).
+Version 2 is faster, easier to use, and more efficient in resource management than its predecessor, therefore, if you are new to FirecREST start directly using **version 2** (if available for your platform).

 If you're using **version 1**, we recommend you to port your applications to use the new version.